 What female economists learned bringing research to White House policy making

-A talk with former Council of Economic Advisors members Sandra E. Black and Betsey Stevenson
+A talk with former Council of Economic Advisers members Sandra E. Black and Betsey Stevenson

 Free and open to the public.

-About the event: This panel features a trio of powerful female economists and is presented in partnership with the Gerald R. Ford School of Public Policy at the University of Michigan.
-Professor Susan Dynarski will lead a panel discussion with Sandra Black and Betsey Stevenson, who each served on President Obama's Council of Economic Advisors.
+About the event: Three influential female economists discuss bringing research to bear on policymaking at the White House.
+Featuring an all-star panel who have helped to shape policy through the use of evidence.
+Professor Susan Dynarski will lead a panel discussion with Sandra Black and Betsey Stevenson, who each served on President Obama's Council of Economic Advisers.

 About our panelists: